ArcanaFramework/fileformats/docs/source/workflows.rst

 ==============

 *FileFormats* is primarily designed for the typing of data workflows to ensure that data is transferred between workflow nodes in compatible formats.
+See Pydra_ and Fastr_ for examples of compatible workflow engines.

 Base features
 ~~~~~~~~~~~~~

 Base features are available for all types within *FileFormats* and its extension
 packages using the base install.
+They are designed to be broadly available for a large
+range of types and very light-weight in terms of external dependencies.

 Validation